jeog/TDAmeritradeAPI/README.md

 Since all the dependencies are included(or built manually) you'll need to manage them AND *TDAmeritradeAPI.dll*.

-- move them to a systems folder
+- move them to the systems folder: ```C:/Windows/System32/```
 - *-or-* link your code with the appropriate flags (use link settings in VisualStudio)
 - *-or-* add their folder(s) to your PATH variable.
 - *-or-* move the files to the location of the binary that will link to it

+The simplest approach for supporting all language bindings, generally, is to put TDAmeritrade.dll and its dependencies (libcurl.dll etc.) in a single folder, then add that folder location to your PATH: ControlPanel -> System -> Advanced System Settings -> Advanced Tab -> Environmental Variables -> Select 'Path' -> Edit -> append ';C:/my/library/path' to string in 'Variable' -> Ok -> log out and in again.

 #### Use - C/C++